zvi-code/search-stress-test/docs/CONFIGURATION.md

 # Configuration Guide

-This comprehensive guide covers all configuration options for the Valkey Memory Stress Testing tool, from basic settings to advanced tuning parameters.
+This comprehensive guide covers all configuration options for the Valkey Memory Stress Testing tool, including the new S3 dataset storage and dataset preparation features.

 ## Table of Contents